 - Identify existing monarch habitat (which may include milkweed host plants, nectar plants, water sources, or roosting trees) and protect it!

 - In areas where milkweed and nectar plants have been lost, consider creating or restoring habitat.
 Monarchs need nectar-rich flowers as adults and milkweeds for their young.
 Find monarch nectar plant lists and milkweed seeds for your region.

 - Join the Bring Back the Pollinators Campaign and sign the Pollinator Protection Pledge!

 - Support local and organic agriculture.
 Many insecticides and herbicides can be harmful to monarchs and milkweeds.

 - Spread the word!
 Let your friends and family know you are contributing to monarch conservation and encourage them to participate too!

-- Want to contribute to more citizen science projects?
+- Want to contribute to more community science projects?
 Check out some of the other projects occurring all over the country.